Devco2011/tidy-family-app/README.md

 ### An App for managing weekly family chores.

-This was my capstone project at Nashville Software School.
+This was my front-end capstone project at Nashville Software School.
 This was a solo project and was completed after 3 months of front-end training.
 ## Planning

-**Wireframes and Mockups**
+**User Persona, Wireframes and Mockups**

 <img src = "images/20201102_094752.jpg" width =200>   <img src = "images/figmaFar.png" width =200>    <img src = "images/figmaClose.png" width =200>